-The Canon EOS-1D X Mark II and the Pentax K-70 are two digital cameras that were officially introduced, respectively, in February 2016 and June 2016.
+The Canon EOS-1D X Mark II and the Pentax K-70 are two digital cameras that were revealed to the public, respectively, in February 2016 and June 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (K-70) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Pentax provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Pentax provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is considerably smaller (56 percent) than the Canon 1D X Mark II.
 Moreover, the K-70 is substantially lighter (55 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.